 Introduces and develops foundational skills in applying essential and emerging business productivity information technology tools.
 The focus of this course is on business productivity software applications, including word processing, spreadsheets, databases, presentation graphics, data analytics, and business-oriented utilization of the internet.
-Required for students taking the Business Field of Study.
+(BCIS 1305 is included in the Business Field of Study.)
 Semester Hours 3 (2 lec/2 lab)